dokku/dokku/docs/deployment/zero-downtime-deploys.md

 Invalid container id specified (APP.web.3)
 ```

-## Example: Successful Rails Deployment
+## Example: Successful Rails deployment

-In this example, a Rails application is successfully deployed to dokku.
+In this example, a Rails application is successfully deployed to Dokku.
 The initial round of checks fails while the server is starting, but once it starts they succeed and the deployment is successful. `WAIT` is set to `10` because our application takes a while to boot up. `ATTEMPTS` is set to `6`, but the third attempt succeeds.

-### CHECKS file
+### `CHECKS` file

 ```
 WAIT=10